dwiandhikaap/rawdog-md/README.md

 <img src="https://github.com/dwiandhikaap/rawdog-md/blob/main/.docs/project_structure.png" alt="project structure">
 </details>

-## ⚠ Known Issues
-- If you use VSCode as your editor and you're using auto save, set your auto save delay longer than rebuild duration.
-Otherwise, you might get an empty page because VSCode touches the file twice.
-See [this issue](https://github.com/microsoft/vscode/issues/9419).

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.